Computop/Computop-Android-Example/README.md

 Please refer to the PDF file in this repo [HowToImplementinAndroidProject.pdf](docs/HowToImplementinAndroidProject.pdf) for further details how to use the SDK

+To make this example app working two basic actions need to be done.
+- You need to create a merchant account at Computop and provide your credentials in the app
+- You need to provide payment parameters for the according payment methods.
+For more information on mandatory and optional parameters see [Computop](https://developer.computop.com/display/public/DOCCT/Payment+methods+in+Computop+Paygate)

 ## License